OSU-MR/SCC/README.md

    open the ipynb file in jupyter notebook and click "run all cells button".

-# For install the package:
+# For installing the package:
 go to the path of the SCIC folder

 run the following command: